Haya (god): Character

 Ḫaya was a minor god, and is overall less well attested than his wife Nisaba.
 It is assumed that he shared many of her traits.
 He was associated with the scribal arts, and was described as a wise divine accountant and archivist.
 An unidentified tool, possibly a writing implement, giš ^{d}ḫa-ià, was apparently named after him.
-Francesco Pomponio suggests that he functioned as the god of seals.
+Francesco Pomponio suggests that he also functioned as the god of seals.

 Marcos Such-Gutiérrez characterizes Haya as a grain god.
-However, according to Mark Weeden the only evidence in favor of this interpretation are "etymological considerations," which he notes might not be fully reliable.
+However, according to Mark Weeden the only evidence in favor of this interpretation are "etymological considerations", which he notes might not be fully reliable.

 An Old Babylonian text from Nippur indicates that the peacock was referred to as ^{d}ḫa-ià^{mušen}, but no connection between this bird and any aspects of the god's character has been established so far.

 Associations with other deities

 Haya was regarded as the husband of Nisaba, the goddess of writing.
-The association between them is already attested in the Old Babylonian period.
-In the god list An = Anu ša amēli equates ^{d}Ḫa-a-a, according to Andrew R. George identical with Haya, with Nisaba, and explains this name as "Nisaba of riches" (ša maš-re-e).
-Unlike George, Dietz Otto Edzard instead assumed that this theonym might have only been associated or confused with Haya's name.
+This connection is well attested in sources from the Old Babylonian period.
+The exorcism formula Gattung II invokes Haya alongside Nisaba, and describes him as the "solidifier of the boundaries of vast heaven".
+The god list An = Anu ša amēli equates ^{d}Ḫa-a-a, according to Andrew R. George identical with Haya, with Nisaba, and explains this name as "Nisaba of riches" (ša maš-re-e).
+(Note: However, Dietz Otto Edzard instead assumed that this theonym might have only been associated or confused with Haya's name.)

-The daughter of Haya and Nisaba was the goddess Sud, who was equated with Ninlil and as such functioned as the spouse of Enlil.
-As a result, Haya was regarded as the father-in-law of this god.
+The goddess Sud, who was equated with Ninlil and as such functioned as the spouse of Enlil, was regarded as a daughter of Haya and Nisaba.
+As a result, Haya was regarded as the father-in-law of Enlil.
 He was also his steward (agrig).

-A hymn dedicated to Haya equates him with Indagara, the husband of the goddess Kusu.
+An Old Babylonian hymn dedicated to Haya equates him with Indagara, the husband of the goddess Kusu.
 Indagara is sometimes treated in modern scholarship simply as an alternate name of Haya.
 However, the later god list An = Anum instead equates him with Ishkur.
 In the hymn, Indagara/Haya and Kusu are collectively referred to as "the continual providers of the great meals of An and Enlil in their grand dining-hall."

 In a god list from Emar which assigns Hurrian equivalents to Mesopotamian deities Haya corresponds to a poorly known Hurrian deity named ^{d}Še-ra-am-mi-na.

 An alternate name of the Hattian grain goddess Kait, written ḫa-i-a-am-ma, might have been derived from Haya, though it might also have a presently unknown Hattic etymology.